-Updates to Reality are made available on the Northgate web site in the Reality Knowledge Base (http://www.northgate-reality.com/support).
+Updates to Reality are made available on the NPS Reality Support webpage.
 These are normally supplied as a service pack containing the latest recommended updates.

-To download the latest service pack, select the V15.0 support link on the left of the page.
+To download the latest service pack, select the V15.1 support link on the left of the page.
 Then click the pack for UNIX/Linux platforms and save the file.